heistp/irtt/README.md

    Receive rate is measured from the time the first packet is received to the time the last packet is received.
 For a single packet, those times are the same.

-4) Why does the default test with a one second duration run for around 800ms?
+4) Why does a test with a one second duration and 200ms interval run for around 800ms and not one second?

    The test duration is exclusive, meaning requests will not be sent exactly at or after the test duration has elapsed.
 In this case, the interval is 200ms, and the fifth and final request is sent at around 800ms from the start of the test.
-   The test ends when the final reply is received from the server.
-If all packets have been received, there is no waiting period for final packets.
+   The test ends when all replies have been received from the server, so it may
+	 end shortly after 800ms.
+If there are any outstanding packets, the wait time is observed, which by default is a multiple of the maximum RTT.

 5) Why does wait fall back to fixed duration when duration is less than RTT?

    If a full RTT has not elapsed, there is no way to know how long an
-	 appropriate wait time would be, so the wait falls back to a default fixed time (default is 4 seconds).
+	 appropriate wait time would be, so the wait falls back to a default fixed time (default is 4 seconds, same as ping).

 6) Why don't you include median values for send call time, timer error and server processing time?

    Those values aren't stored for each round trip, and it's difficult to do a
 	 running calculation of the median, although